Zero modes and index theorems for non-Hermitian Dirac fermions: Jackiw-Rossi index theorem

-This special zero-energy mode will play an important role when I search for the zero modes in the spectrum of a generalized NH Jackiw-Rossi operator, constructed by exploiting its pseudo particle-hole symmetry, see Eq.~\eqref{eq:pseudoPHJR}.
+This special zero-energy mode will play an important role when I search for the zero modes in the spectrum of a generalized NH Jackiw-Rossi operator, constructed by exploiting its pseudo-particle-hole symmetry, see Eq.~\eqref{eq:pseudoPHJR}, which I discuss next.